 A tree has elements called nodes and has arrows from one node to another.
 The nodes with no arrows going out are called the leaves of the tree.
 There is a single node with no arrows coming in, which is called the root.
-In the case of the syntax trees the leaves are all labelled by module names and the other nodes are all labelled by Boolean operators.
-In the case of the parse trees the leaves are labelled either by module names or by Boolean operators and the other nodes are unlabeled.
+In our case the leaf nodes are all labelled by module names and the other nodes are all labelled by logical operators.